MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/execute-show-command-plugin.md

 * *ConnectionStringKusto*: A `string` literal containing a valid [Kusto connection string](../api/connection-strings/kusto.md) that points at the target Kusto endpoint.
+  The literal may be set to a signle dot (`.`), in which case the connection string will be the one used to issue the query (same cluster and database).
   See notes below for limitations.

 * *ShowCommand*: A `string` literal indicating the `.show` command that is to be executed against the specified Kusto endpoint.